AquariusJacky/MatLib/examples/0_basic/Readme.md

-# Basic GPUMatrix Example
+# Basic MatLib Example

-This example demonstrates the basic usage of the GPUMatrix library, including matrix creation, data transfer between CPU and GPU, and basic matrix operations.
+This example demonstrates the basic usage of the MatLib library, including matrix creation, data transfer between CPU and GPU, and basic matrix operations.

 ## Prerequisites

 - CUDA Toolkit (11.0 or higher)
-- GPUMatrix library built and installed
+- MatLib library built and installed
 - C++11 compatible compiler
 - NVIDIA GPU with compute capability 3.0 or higher